oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/exploration/exploration.md

 ## Introduction

-This lab will walk you through the steps to visualize the log from the OKE Cluster.
+This lab will walk you through the steps to visualize the logs collected from the OKE Cluster through Dashboards and Widgets.

 ### About
 In this lab we will be exploring